- Share this article on Facebook

 After a full day of high-profile TV panels at San Diego Comic-Con, the action continues Friday with Stranger Things, the highly anticipated Star Trek Discovery and proven hit Westworld on the TV side.
 Meanwhile, Warner Bros. has its massive Hall H film presentation while its TV counterpart rolls out multiple DC Comics TV shows over in Ballroom 20.

-The Hollywood Reporter is on the ground in San Diego and each morning will offer a guide to the day's must-see panels and what to expect as some of the biggest names in Hollywood take the stage, as movie studios and TV networks look to win over fanboys and cut through the clutter to breakthrough in a crowded landscape.
+The Hollywood Reporter is on the ground in San Diego and each morning will offer a guide to the day’s must-see panels and what to expect when some of the biggest names in Hollywood take the stage as movie studios and TV networks alike look to win over fanboys and breakthrough the increasingly crowded landscape.

 Here are the must-see film and TV panels for Saturday:

 Once Upon a Time (10-10:45 a.m., Ballroom 20) The rebooted ABC fairy-tale drama brings superfan Yvette Nicole Brown to moderate a panel with producers Edward Kitsis and Adam Horowitz with what’s expected to be the Comic-Con debut for a handful of new castmembers.
 (And yes, we’re expecting some familiar faces to be there too.)